fbpx

 Step 1: Open The Images As Smart Objects

-To save time, especially when you have several images to edit, you can open the files as smart objects, automatically converting the image layer to a Smart Object when the file is opened.
-You want the files this way so you can re-open Camera Raw and re-edit the photos throughout your project.
+To save time, especially when you have several images to edit, you can open the files as smart objects.
+This automatically converts the image layer to a Smart Object when the file is opened.
+To do this, go to File > Open as Smart Object.

-Then, find your files on your hard drive, select the images you want to edit and click Open.
+Then, find your files on your hard drive, select the images you want to edit, and click Open.

 The files will be added to separate tabs in Photoshop, which you can click through using the bar above the photo workspace.